 Drone shows in the near future might replace fireworks as massive skyward public displays after Tokyo showed that drones can be used not only for capture, but for display as well.

-1,824 drones were used in the display, with photos and videos from around Tokyo appearing online.
-The drones, as they did at the 2018 Games, used the Intel “Shooting Stars” platform.
+Over 1,800 drones were used in the display, with photos and videos from around Tokyo appearing online.

 — Aurora Intel (@AuroraIntel) July 23, 2021

 — Olympics (@Olympics) July 23, 2021

 This was an Olympic moment that will live in lore forever.
 The story was told about how the Olympic Pictograms, those icon images representing different sports, were invented for the Tokyo 1964 Olympics, the first in Asia, as a way to overcome the language barrier.

 The pictograms were all animated and, eventually, performed by a troupe of actors in the opening ceremony in a delightful few minutes of television that served as a main event of the ceremony.

 In opening ceremonies that are often filled with nebulous symbolism (the one-world anthem Imagine was on the setlist again for Tokyo), this was a really fun way to tie the Games back to the history of Tokyo’s hosting and offered a different sort of show.